Vietnam.vn - Nền tảng quảng bá Việt Nam

 Unexplained weight loss can be a sign of the following health problems:

 Cancer.
-There are many cases of unexplained weight loss, only to discover cancer when going to the doctor.
+Many people lose weight without knowing the cause, and only when they go to the doctor do they discover that it is cancer.
 Cancer itself causes the body to lose weight unintentionally.

-Research from the University of California, Los Angeles (UCLA) in the US shows that about 40% of people diagnosed with cancer experience unexplained weight loss.
-This can be a warning sign of early-stage colon, pancreatic and lung cancer.
+Research from the University of California at Los Angeles (UCLA) in the US shows that about 40% of people diagnosed with cancer experience unexplained weight loss.
+This can be a warning sign of early stage colon, pancreatic and lung cancer.
 Cancer causes changes in metabolism, while also reducing appetite, eventually causing weight loss.

 If the elderly often feel sleepy during the day, beware of dangerous diseases.

 Do you find yourself yawning constantly and feeling excessively sleepy during the day?
-You may be at increased risk for a dangerous disease that is more common in older adults.
+You may be at higher risk for a dangerous disease that is more common in older adults.

 New research published in the American Academy of Neurology's medical journal JAMA Neurology has found a potential link between excessive daytime sleepiness and a disease in older adults.

-Older adults who experience daytime sleepiness or feel less motivated due to sleep problems may be more likely to develop dementia-related syndromes .
+Older adults who experience daytime sleepiness or feel less motivated due to sleep problems may be more likely to develop a syndrome associated with dementia .

 Ngày mới với tin tức sức khỏe: Loại gia vị số 1 giúp bảo vệ tim mạch- Ảnh 3.

-New research finds potential link between excessive daytime sleepiness and a disease in older adults
+New research has found a potential link between excessive daytime sleepiness and a disease in older adults.

 This syndrome, called motor cognitive risk syndrome (MCR), is characterized by slower walking speed and memory problems, despite no motor disability or dementia.
 MCR often appears before dementia symptoms appear.

-Scientists at Albert Einstein College of Medicine in the Bronx, New York, conducted a study of 445 people with an average age of 76 who did not have dementia.
-Participants were asked to complete sleep questionnaires at the start of the study.
-They were asked about memory problems and had their walking speed tested on a treadmill at the start of the study and then once a year for an average of three years.
+Scientists at Albert Einstein College of Medicine in the Bronx, New York (USA) conducted a study on 445 people with an average age of 76 who did not have dementia.
+Participants were asked to answer sleep questionnaires at the start of the study.
+They were asked about memory problems and had their walking speed tested on a treadmill at the start of the study and then once a year for an average of 3 years.

 Sleep questions included frequency of difficulty falling asleep due to waking up in the middle of the night, not being able to fall asleep within 30 minutes, or feeling too hot or too cold, and whether sleeping pills were used.